sisk-http/core/cadente/README.md

-# Sisk managed HTTP listener
+# Cadente - The Sisk managed HTTP listener

-This folder contains the code for the implementation of the Sisk HTTP/1.1 listener.
+This folder contains the code for the implementation of the Sisk HTTP/1.1 listener, called Project Cadente.
 It is a managed alternative to the [HttpListener](https://learn.microsoft.com/en-us/dotnet/api/system.net.httplistener?view=net-9.0) of .NET.
 This implementation exists because:

 - We do not know how long Microsoft will want to maintain HttpListener as a component of .NET.
 - They don't want to detach Kestrel from ASP.NET.